fccm2/ocaml-sdl3/INSTALL.md

 You don't need pkg-config yet to compile these sources.
 $ sudo apt-get install pkg-config

-You can download, compile, and install the last stable release of sdl3 with the following commands:
+You can download, compile, and install a recent release of sdl3 with the following commands:
 ```
 wget https://github.com/libsdl-org/SDL/releases/download/release-3.2.8/SDL3-3.2.8.tar.gz
 tar xzf SDL3-3.2.8.tar.gz